The Hoffman ALS Clinical Trial Awards Program

 Application and Review Process

-• Association staff reviews letters of intent, selecting projects that align with the original request for applications.
+• Association staff reviews letters of intent, selecting projects that align with the intent of The Hoffman ALS Clinical Trial Awards Program and the mission of the ALS Association.

-• Selected researchers are invited to submit a full proposal, approximately 14 pages, that details the therapeutic under investigation, scientific plan, research team, business plan, and budget.
+• Selected researchers are invited to submit a full proposal, approximately 14 pages, that describes in greater detail the therapeutic/tracer under investigation, scientific plan, research team, business plan, and budget.

 • Full proposals are peer-reviewed, critiqued, and scored by a Scientific Review Committee made up of independent external experts.